GrapheneOS/hardened_malloc/README.md

 The current implementation of random number generation for randomization-based mitigations is based on generating a keystream from a stream cipher (ChaCha8) in small chunks.
-A separate CSPRNG is used for each small size class, large allocations, etc. in order to fit into the existing fine-grained locking model without needing to waste memory per thread by having the CSPRNG state in Thread Local Storage.
+Separate CSPRNGs are used for each small size class in each arena, large allocations and initialization in order to fit into the fine-grained locking model without needing to waste memory per thread by having the CSPRNG state in Thread Local Storage.
 Similarly, it's protected via the same approach taken for the rest of the metadata.
 The stream cipher is regularly reseeded from the OS to provide backtracking and prediction resistance with a negligible cost.
 The reseed interval simply needs to be adjusted to the point that it stops registering as having any significant performance impact.
 The performance impact on recent Linux kernels is primarily from the high cost of system calls and locking since the implementation is quite efficient (ChaCha20), especially for just generating the key and nonce for another stream cipher (ChaCha8).

 ChaCha8 is a great fit because it's extremely fast across platforms without relying on hardware support or complex platform-specific code.
 The security